-Eric Tate is co-chair of the firm’s Global Employment and Labor Group.
-He has represented technology and other companies in the biggest and most highly-publicized trade secrets and employee raiding and mobility cases across multiple industries.
+Eric Tate co-chairs the firm’s Global Employment and Labor Group.
+He has represented technology and other companies in the biggest and most highly-publicized trade secrets and employee mobility cases across multiple industries.
 Eric also represents companies in whistleblower, wage and hour, and other employment litigation.
-In addition, Eric counsels companies on employment law compliance and transactional matters, including enforceability of restrictive covenants throughout the United States, internal investigations of alleged executive misconduct and whistleblower activity, employment aspects of mergers and acquisitions, and collective bargaining and traditional labor relations.
+In addition, Eric counsels companies on employment law compliance and transactional matters, including enforceability of restrictive covenants throughout the United States, #MeToo and other sensitive internal investigations of alleged employee misconduct, employment aspects of mergers and acquisitions, and collective bargaining and traditional labor relations.

 Eric is a leader in the American Bar Association (ABA) Labor and Employment Section and Employment Rights and Responsibilities Committee, serving as co-chair of the Covenants Not to Compete and Trade Secrets Subcommittee and recently elected to the governing Council for the Labor and Employment Section.
 Eric has also served as a past co-chair of the ABA’s Annual Meeting Committee, the ABA Labor and Employment Law Section Annual CLE Conference, the ABA’s Annual Meeting Committee, and the Alternative Dispute Resolution, Employment At-Will and Collateral Torts, and Worker Dislocation Subcommittees.
 He also served on the Planning Committee for the National Employment Law Council’s Annual Conference.
 Eric has been recognized by San Jose magazine as one of Silicon Valley’s Top 300 lawyers, as a Super Lawyer by Northern California Super Lawyers magazine, and as one of the Daily Journal’s “Top 20 Under 40.”
 He has also been listed in Legal 500 US and Best Lawyers in America.